MeghanMcCrory/AGILE-PM-MM/README.md

-# AGILE-PM-MM
-Agile PM Candidate Exercise
+# AGILE-PM-MM: Agile PM Candidate Exercise - Meghan McCrory

-Background: This agenda serves to outline all pre-development activity for the Agile PM Candidate Project.
+**Background:** This agenda serves to outline all pre-development activity for the Agile PM Candidate Project.

 # Agenda for Sprint 0